 Justin is a licensed Professional Engineer and received his bachelor’s degree in Civil Engineering Technology from the State University of New York Institute of Technology of Utica in 2007.

-Craig E. Bryson, PLA, serves as Associate Vice President and Office Director for our Warrington, PA office.
+Craig E. Bryson, PLA, serves as Vice President and Office Director for our Warrington, PA office.
 He joined Pennoni originally in 1996 and then rejoined the firm in 2007.
 Craig is responsible for client services and business development efforts and for managing the success and growth of the Warrington staff and projects.
 He has a proven ability to manage multi-faceted, multi-consultant projects and is well versed in the areas of planning, grading, vehicular access, road design, stormwater management, erosion and sedimentation control, and environmental best management practices.
 He also has extensive permitting experience with respective agencies for all aspects of site development.
 Craig earned his bachelor’s degree in landscape architecture from West Virginia University and is a registered landscape architect in Pennsylvania.

 Craig is a member of the American Society of Landscape Architects (ASLA), the Urban League Institute, and the International Council of Shopping Centers.